 There’s a bit of a climb as you pass the Orthopaedic Hospital and then the drama really begins.
 As you go over the summit and turn the corner you’ll get an amazing view of the Arrábida Mountains and the coast below.
 If the tide is low, there are also great sandbars stretching out into the sea at the mouth of the Rio Sado.

 There are new shelters to protect road-users from rock falls along where the road runs right along the water’s edge, taking you past some beautiful stretches of beach.

 About 9km into the ride, the road starts to turn inland through wooded hills and climbs steadily in two sections (inclines of up to 8-10%) for just over 2km.
 There’s then a downhill for about 1km to the turn-off for the Portinho da Arrábida.
 If you want to cut out some of the climbing you can go straight on here as it’s 1km down to the cove and the return climb at 16.9% is the steepest part of the ride.

 If you do go down, it’s an extremely pretty spot with a couple of restaurants (always packed at weekends) and some small villas and a tiny fort set at one end of a sweeping beach.

 Continuing from the turn-off, there’s about 3km of steady climbing (6-13%) up to a T-junction where you go right and start going back on yourself but at a high level – and still climbing.
-The next 3km are fairly level, taking you to the turning for a convent, which is set on the wooded slopes below.
+The next 3km are fairly level, taking you to the turning for a convent (not open to the public), which is set on the wooded slopes below.

 From the convent turning there’s about 1.5km of further climbing to do, hitting inclines of almost 16% as you climb to the ride’s highpoint.
 You’re then right up on the crest of a rocky ridge with stupendous views out to sea and south along the coast to your right and views back inland to your left.